Spanning connectivity in a multilayer network and its relationship to site-bond percolation: Conclusions

 {\em Acknowledgements}---SG thanks Hari Krovi for useful discussions, and thanks Robert Ziff for providing useful comments on an early draft, and for pointing out prior results on site percolation thresholds for the stacked Kagome lattice.
 PN thanks Alain Jean-Marie for helping prove the uniqueness of the root for $f_{\rm SB}(q)=0$.
-This research was sponsored by the U.S. Army Research Laboratory (ARL) and the U.K. Ministry of Defense (MoD) and was accomplished under Agreement Numbers W911NF-09-2-0053 (US ARL NS-CTA) and W911NF-06-3-0002.l (US ARL and UK MoD NIS-ITA).
+The authors thank an anonymous referee for noting a small discrepancy in Fig.~\ref{fig:randomgraph_clustersize}, which helped identify a numerical issue in our Newman-Ziff simulations.
+This research was sponsored by the U.S. Army Research Laboratory (ARL) and the U.K. Ministry of Defense (MoD) and was accomplished under Agreement Numbers W911NF-06-3-0002.l (US ARL and UK MoD NIS-ITA) and W911NF-09-2-0053 (US ARL NS-CTA).
 CC acknowledges useful discussions with Dennis Goeckel, and support from the UMASS Amherst NSF grant CNS-1018464.
+This document does not contain technology or technical data controlled under either the U.S. International Traffic in Arms Regulations or the U.S. Export Administration Regulations.